SamuelPGibson/ChichiTk/Readme.md

 # ChichiTk

-ChichiTk is a python UI library built upon Tkiner, which implements affectedly elegant extensions of existing tkinter widgets.
+ChichiTk is a python UI library built upon Tkinter, which implements affectedly elegant extensions of existing tkinter widgets.